Kicksecure/privleap/PROTOCOL.md

-* `TRIGGER` - Indicates that the action requested by the previous `SIGNAL` message has been triggered. `privleapd` will send `TRIGGER` after *beginning* execution of the code specified in the action, with no respect to whether the action has completed or yet.
-If a client is satisfied that the action has started execution, it can disconnect from `privleapd` immediately, otherwise it should wait to disconnect until receiving a `RESULT_EXITCODE` message.
+* `TRIGGER` - Indicates that the action requested by the previous `SIGNAL` message has been triggered. `privleapd` will send `TRIGGER` after *beginning* execution of the code specified in the action, with no respect to whether the action has completed or not.
+If a client is satisfied that the action has started execution, it can disconnect from `privleapd` immediately; otherwise, it should wait to disconnect until receiving a `RESULT_EXITCODE` message.
 * `TRIGGER_ERROR` - Indicates that the action requested by the previous `SIGNAL` message was authorized, but launching it failed.
 This is usually due to